 Bangkok is one of my favorite cities now.
 Not just because of it’s shopping markets but also for it’s beautiful temples & palaces.
 But Budget travelers in Bangkok are faced with a big dilemma.
 The city is teeming with top attractions and must-see things to add to travel itineraries, but these can be daunting for those trying to travel on the cheap.
 For example, you have to buy ticket to enter Grand Palace & also the Wat Arun temple.
 If you want to enjoy marine life, you have to buy Sea World Bangkok ticket too.
 But don’t worry, there are also lots free things to do in Bangkok that are super fun.
-Read on to find out more about these free things to do in Bangkok and try including these things in your itinery to save some bucks while travelling.
+Read on to find out more about these free things to do in Bangkok and try including these free things to do in Bangkok in your itinery to save some bucks while travelling.

 11+ Fun & Free Things To Do In Bangkok, Thailand